 Flowering Cherry Tree Care

 Flowering cherries do very well in the home garden, as their care is nominal.
-Water them thoroughly after planting and until the tree has established.
+Water them thoroughly after planting and until the tree has been established.
 As with cultivated orchard cherry trees, flowering cherries are susceptible to both insect and disease issues.

 Prune to thin out branches and improve air and light circulation as well as to remove any dead or diseased branches.
 Treat any fungal diseases with an application of fungicide.
 Take care not to damage the fragile bark with mowers or string trimmers.